Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ![alt text](https://joycoin.files.wordpress.com/2019/05/screenshot-from-2019-05-22-21-43-36.png)

-14) Note down the Auth Key ID and Auth Key and keep them secure! <br/> *(The 'Auth Key ID' in our case is 'NNIPQSWIKNYV' and the 'Auth Key' is 'MabBUglfjl87LVLZFJQCahxrKfEQojhc')*
+14) Save both the Auth Key ID and Auth Key, and keep them secure! <br/> *(The 'Auth Key ID' in our case is 'NNIPQSWIKNYV' and the 'Auth Key' is 'MabBUglfjl87LVLZFJQCahxrKfEQojhc')*

 ![alt text](https://joycoin.files.wordpress.com/2019/05/screenshot-from-2019-05-22-21-15-01.png)

-15) Now go back to the Terminal, and open up the file index.py with your favourite editor.
-Delete any existing lines of code.  <br/>  *(We use Atom here but you can use Sublime, VisualStudio, Vim or even EMACS if you really fancy.)*
+15) Now go back to the Terminal and open up the file index.py with your favourite editor.
+Delete any existing lines of code.  <br/>  *(We use Atom here but you can use Sublime, VisualStudio, Vim or even EMACS if you truly fancy.)*

 ```sh
 atom index.py
 ```

-16) Copy (Ctrl + C), paste (Ctrl + V) and save (Ctrl + S) the following code into your index.py file. <br/>  *(In the code we use our sample credentials but please replace them with your own! <br/>  Here we are creating a cryptocurrency of transaction type 'nvidiacoin'.
+16) Copy (Ctrl + C), paste (Ctrl + V) and save (Ctrl + S) the following code into your index.py file. <br/>  *(In the code we use our sample credentials, but please replace them with your own! <br/>  Here we are creating a crypto token with transaction type 'nvidiacoin'.
 Ensure you enter a semicolon followed by any version number in your image name e.g. stellar:0.0.1)*

 ```python
 import json